 The Kapoor Watch Company sources its watches directly from the manufacturers with original packaging, manuals, warranty cards and serial number identification.
 Every watch carried by Kapoor Watch Company is 100% verified new, unworn, original and authentic.

-Guarantee of Authenticity at Kapoor Watch Company: Kapoor Watch Company warrants all of our products to be brand new, unworn, 100% genuine and free of defects.
-All products we sell are sourced directly from the manufacturers with original packaging, care manuals, serial number identification and warranty cards, where applicable.
-Watches: All the brands that we sell carry an international warranty of two years.
+All the brands that we sell carry an international warranty of two years.
 Brand warranty generally covers the functioning of the watch.
-The warranty does not cover the watch case, bracelet, straps, crown/stem, crystal/glass, finishes, damage caused by excessive wear-and-tear, physical abuse or damage resulting from exceeding the limitations of the water resistance of the watc
+The warranty does not cover the watch case, bracelet, straps, crown/stem, crystal/glass, finishes, damage caused by excessive wear-and-tear, physical abuse or damage resulting from exceeding the limitations of the water resistance of the watch

 This depends on the age of the watch and the types of functions (e.g., stopwatch, chronograph applications, alarms, second hand, etc.).
 Expect to replace your watch battery every one to one and a half years.